Dyuko/tsp-acs/README.md

 ## About

-This is an implementation of both sequential and parallel versions of the Ant Colony Optimization algorithm for the Traveling Salesman Problem.
+This is an implementation of an Ant Colony System (ACS) to solve the Traveling Salesman Problem (TSP).
+It supports both sequential and parallel versions.

-The algorithm is described in detail in ```doc/tsp-acs.pdf``` and a comparison of performance is discussed.
+In ```doc/tsp-acs.pdf``` the algorithm is described in detail and a comparison of performance is discussed.

-It was originally implemented for a college class.

 ## Authors